 Whenever possible, surgery is used to treat thymus cancers.
 If you have thymus cancer, one of the first things your doctor will do is to try to determine whether or not the cancer is completely resectable (removable) with surgery.

 The most common surgery for thymus tumors is complete removal of the thymus (including any tumor).
 This is called a thymectomy.
 In most cases the surgery is done through a median sternotomy, an incision down the middle of the chest that splits the sternum (breast bone), permitting thorough removal of the thymus and tumor.

-Possible side effects of surgery
+Possible side effects of surgery for thymus cancer

 Possible complications depend on the extent of the surgery and your health beforehand.
 Serious complications can include excessive bleeding, wound infections, and pneumonia.